-Don't switch banks or move money around in your bank accounts.
-Most lenders will require you to provide recent bank statements for all of your accounts: checking, savings, money market, and other assets.
-The lender is looking for a consistent flow of your money each pay period, in the interest of ruling out fraud.
-No matter the purpose, moving banks or moving funds from one account to another may raise a red flag with your lender and slow down your application process.
+Don't switch your accounts to a new bank or move around your finances.
+Bank statements from the last few months for all of your accounts (savings, checking, money market, and others) will likely be reviewed as the lending institution makes decisions regarding your mortgage application.
+The lender is looking for a consistent rise and fall of your funds each pay period, in order to avoid fraud.
+No matter the reason, moving banks or moving money from one account to another might raise a red flag with the lender and slow down your application process.